 Volume calculation rules

-• Example: If a project has English as the base language, translating German into Italian won’t be reflected in the Volume dashboard.
+For example, if a project uses English as the base language, translating German into Italian will not appear in the Volume dashboard.

-• If a base language cannot reflect imported content, we recommend using Lokalise Tasks and setting German as the reference language.
-This ensures that the volume of work is properly calculated.
+If the base language does not reflect the imported content, we recommend using Tasks and setting the correct language (for example, German) as the reference language.
+This ensures the translation workload is calculated correctly.

-• Translations and tasks created in branches are not counted in Volume edits and are fully excluded from the Tasks dashboard.
+Translations and tasks created in branches are not counted as volume edits and do not appear in the Tasks dashboard.

-• When a branch is merged into the main project, its translation volume is attributed to the "Other" translation method.
+When a branch is merged into the main project, the translation volume from that branch is attributed to the Other translation method.

 Filters with short date ranges

-Lokalise Analytics allows you to select date ranges shorter than a full month.
-However, the feature is optimized for filtering by at least one month.
-When selecting shorter periods (e.g., a week), the displayed data may be inaccurate.
+Lokalise Analytics allows filtering by date ranges shorter than a full month.
+However, the feature is optimized for monthly filtering.
+When selecting shorter periods (for example, a week), the displayed data may be less accurate.